GuicoRM/Final-Project-DE2/README.md

 3. **Wait**

-**Note:** the program will never stop due to it is a simulation for learning purposes
+**Note:** the program will never stop due to it is a simulation with learning purposes.

 ## Hardware description
 Door lock system is divided in several hardware modules, such as: